swiftlang/swift-testing/Documentation/StyleGuide.md

 For instance, when writing the abstract for a class `Order`, you could write:
 > An object that stores the details for a specific order from a vendor.

-Or when writing the abstract for an enumeration `Flavor`, you could write:
+Or, when writing the abstract for an enumeration `Flavor`, you could write:
 > Describes the flavors of an ingredient.

 To organize symbols under types, place them in topic groups organized by usage.